You try to make math fun for your homeschooled kids.

 My son is an entirely different kind of learner.
-He thought all of that jumping was silly and didn’t want anything to do with it.
+He thought Jumping for Flashcards was silly and didn’t want anything to do with it.
 So what would be the most enjoyable way to practice, I asked him at the time.
 “Well,” he said after pondering it for a whole day, “I want mystery.
 I want Pirates of the Caribbean (he loves these books).
 And I want each answer to have some meaning.”
 “Hmmm… what sort of meaning do you have in mind for addition and subtraction?”
 I asked.
 “I want all that adding and subtracting to have a purpose.
 So that each time I figure out the answer, there would be something interesting to do with it.”

 That’s exactly the kind of learning resources I love putting together when I have a few hours free (which is never).
 No seriously, I do love creative learning materials.
 And I loved the idea of using a Pirates of the Caribbean theme!
 This movie is, in my opinion, much more than a colorful adventure story.
 “No matter how difficult, I will always prevail,” says Jack Sparrow and that’s exactly the attitude I want my kids to adopt in life.
 Or how about this pearl, “The problem is not the problem.
 The problem is your attitude about the problem.”
 How many times have I said that!
 But when Jack Sparrow says it too, those words become even more powerful to kids.

 Pirates of the Caribbean Math

 When I was younger I enjoyed doing cryptograms for fun.
 In cryptograms, each letter is representing a different letter and the only clue known is that a single letter is probably going to be I or A, and that a three-letter word is very much likely to be “THE.”
 So I adopted a similar idea only bringing math as the main skill needed to solve the problems.